Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments

 \subsubsection{The Tail Unobserved Design}

 The supremum criterion is too conservative and the mean criterion does not incorporate the ruinous effect of vectors that can be near the supremum.
-Following \citet[Section 2.2.6]{Kapelner2019}, we consider a tail criterion, $\text{Quantile}_z[\cmsesubnostr{\w}{\betaThat}{\z, \X, \bbeta}, ~q]$ for both the estimators.
+Following \citet[Section 2.2.6]{Kapelner2019}, we consider a tail criterion for (C4) that we employ for the rest of this paper: the $q$th quantile of the MSE the estimator, i.e. $\text{Quantile}_z[\cmsesubnostr{\w}{\betaThat}{\z, \X, \bbeta}, ~q]$.
 This criterion gauges the average experimental error at the worst $1 - q$ percent of $\z$'s.
-For example, a $q = 95\%$ would be a criterion that considers the \qu{5\% worst worlds}.
+For example, setting $q = 95\%$ would create a criterion that considers the \qu{5\% worst experiments}.

-As $q$ increases, the practitioner takes out insurance on $\z$ settings that are more and more improbable.
-As $q \rightarrow \infty$, the only way to insure against every event is more randomness in $W$ (and more imbalance) as explained in Section~\ref{subsec:minimax_design}.
+As $q$ increases, the practitioner takes out insurance on unobserved covariates that are more and more improbable.
+As $q \rightarrow 100\%$, the only way to insure against every event is more randomness in $W$ (and more imbalance) as explained in Section~\ref{subsec:minimax_design}.
 As $q$ decreases towards the quantile corresponding to the mean, minimizing imbalance in $W$ becomes more important at the expense of less randomization as seen in Section~\ref{subsec:mean_unobserved_design}.
 Hence the tail provides a tradeoff between the two competing interests of optimality and randomization.
 We will understand the tradeoff explicitly in Section~\ref{subsec:est_Q_approx} but we first describe the algorithm.